stolostron/rhacm-docs/services/cert_manager/cert_manager_rbac.md

 ## RBAC for Certificate Manager resources
 {: #cm}

-{{site.data.keyword.product}} supports several roles.
+Red Hat Advanced Cluster Management for Kubernetes supports several roles.
 Your role determines the actions that you can perform.
 {:shortdesc}

 | Resource | Action | Administrator | Operator | Editor | Viewer |